▶ GlyNac The Cellular Bottleneck — a 4-minute, plain-English explainer.

 Life-saving

-NAC is the standard ER treatment for Tylenol (acetaminophen) overdose — it restores glutathione fast enough to prevent fatal liver failure.
-This is its #1 medical job.
+The standard ER treatment for Tylenol overdose — restores glutathione fast enough to prevent fatal liver failure.
+Its #1 medical job, worldwide.

 Mucus thinner (mucolytic)